numidium/dfu-mods/FlatReplacer/readme.txt

 FlatTextureName - String - The name prefix of the replacement's custom flat graphic file(s).
 The files themselves should be named with the prefix followed by an ascending numerical sequence starting from 0.

+UseExactDimensions - Boolean - Whether or not to draw the image at its original size without any scaling.
+Unless you are using an image that was drawn in the low-res, pixelated style of the vanilla game you should probably leave this as false.

 FlatPortrait - Integer - The index of the NPC's portrait used in the talk window.
 If greater than 502 then a custom portrait file must be supplied.
 If set to -1 then the default portrait will be used.